cmacgregor/DigimonWorld/README.md

 # DigimonWorld
-Recreating some aspects of Digimon world for learning purposes
+Recreating some aspects of Digimon World for learning purposes